FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/4_Task3.md

 - **Address:** 10.1.3.5
 - **Save**

+Next we add the servers to a server pool.

 - Go to **Server Load Balance / Real Server Pool**
 - Click on the **Real Server Pool** Tab